Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 1. Make sure you **Remove** the code in the pipeline which includes the **test** and **production** deployments tasks (from line 70 till the end).
 If you won't remove the deployment task the pipeline might fail.

-1. The final code should look like the one below
+1. The final code should look like the one below (added comments for reference)

 ```yaml
 trigger: